Some voice concerns about potential soccer stadium

 “I cannot support the establishment of a stadium at this time, the city is acting as if the united having a stadium is a crisis when in fact we are facing an actual crisis right now especially in the economic fall out of Covid-19,” said another public commenter.

 A $50 million bond proposal to build the multi-use stadium was presented to the city council on Monday night.
 The City of Albuquerque released a study last month detailing where a potential 10,000 to 12,000 seat stadium would be located.
-The two preferred sites listed were the intersection of Coal and Broadway and a site at 2nd Street and Iron.
+The two preferred sites listed were the intersection of Coal and Broadway and a site at Second St. and Iron Ave.

 The report estimates stadium costs to be about $71 million and $84 million.
 During Monday night’s public comment section, a handful of people said they were against the stadium because they’re worried that the city and taxpayers would be fronting the bill, and the city should invest money into other needs.